ericli3690/esoteric-sigdigs/README.md

 # esoteric-sigdigs
-## 🐍 A Python package that detects and rounds numbers to significant digits.
+**🐍 A Python package that detects and rounds numbers to significant digits.**

-Significant digits (also known as significant figures) help scientists communicate and understand how precise their results are.
-This package aims to provide easy-to-use functions to determine and round to significant digits.
+This package aims to provide easy-to-use functions to determine and round to significant digits (also known as significant figures).

 ⚠ Please note that this package is almost certainly laced with bugs, so use it at your own risk!
 Additionally, the significant digit rules used may not be exactly what you are looking for; I have designed this package to fit the likely-esoteric way I have been taught to use significant digits.
 Sorry!
+If you encounter any issues, please create an issue on GitHub (*https://github.com/ericli3690/esoteric-sigdigs*) or email me at *ericli3690@gmail.com*.

 ## Installation